christiandunkel/time-visualizer/doc/documentation.md

 <a name="module_NODE.initializeCompareItemsWindow"></a>

 ### NODE.initializeCompareItemsWindow()
-adds missing references to HTML nodes for 'compare keys' window
+adds missing references to HTML nodes for 'compare items' window

 **Kind**: static method of [<code>NODE</code>](#module_NODE)
 <a name="module_NODE.initializeBarChart"></a>